cscorley/dissertation/chapters/3_method/1_approach.md

 The right side of Figure \ref{fig:changeset-combo} illustrates the retrieval process.
 For brevity, the queries and ranking do not appear in the diagram, as they remain the same as described for each search engine in their respective sections, Sections \ref{sec:flt-approach} and \ref{sec:dit-approach}.
-We train a topic model on the changeset corpus and construct search engines for each task separately.
-In the source code search engine we build an index from the snapshot corpus.
-In the developer search engine we build an index from the developer corpus.
+I train a topic model on the changeset corpus and construct search engines for each task separately.
+In the source code search engine I build an index from the snapshot corpus.
+In the developer search engine I build an index from the developer corpus.

 ### Why changesets?

-We choose to train the model on changesets, rather than another source of information, because they represent what we are primarily interested in: program features.
-A single changeset gives us a view of an addition, removal, or modification of a single feature.
+I choose to train the model on changesets, rather than another source of information, because they represent what I are primarily interested in: program features.
+A single changeset gives me a view of an addition, removal, or modification of a single feature.
 A developer may, to some degree, comprehend what a changeset accomplishes by examining it, much like examining a source file \needcite.

 While a snapshot corpus has documents that represent a program, a changeset corpus has documents that represent *programming*.
-If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts in which those changes took place.
+If I consider every changeset affecting a particular source code entity, then I gain a sliding-window view of that source code entity over time and the contexts in which those changes took place.
 Figure \ref{fig:sliding} shows an example, where green areas denote text added and red areas denote text removed in that